tusharad/langchain-hs/docs/docs/concepts/VectorStore.md

 Below is an example that:
  - Reads a 20 pages long pdf file and generates a list of documents.
  - Sets up an OllamaEmbeddings model.
- - Creates an InMemoryVectoStore with model and documents.
+ - Creates an InMemoryVectorStore with model and documents.
  - Fetches top 2 documents that are closest to the given query.

  ```haskell